fog-uml-2-code/fog-uml-2-code/README.md

 You can now design your UML model.

 Once you have finished designing your UML model, you can generate code by right clicking the `.uml` file and selecting *Acceleo Model to Text -> Generate FogUML2Code*.
 The code will be generated in the `src-gen` subfolder of the project that contains the UML model.
 Building the generated Java modules requires Maven and the installation of the [fog-execution-framework-java](https://github.com/fog-uml-2-code/fog-execution-framework-java) into your local Maven repository.
-Building the generated C modules requires CMake.
+Building the generated C modules requires CMake and the [ulfius](https://github.com/babelouest/ulfius) headers and link library (and all dependencies) installed.

 The generation process can be customized by creating a `codeGeneration.properties` file in the same folder as your `.uml` file.
 It contains a list of settings, which can be configured globally and individually for each module (REST controller or activity realization).
 The settings use the following scheme: